 What makes a good email subject line?

 Creativity and individuality can lead to an effective email subject line.
-The subject line for an email is very similar to a newspaper article headline.
+Consider your subject line to be just as important as the content contained within, akin to a newspaper article headline.
 The headline of a news story is created to let the reader know what the story is about, and effective headlines can draw a reader into reading something they might not have normally read.

 The subject line of an email can do the same thing.
-By using several different ways to make the subject line more interesting, readers are more likely to click on the email.
+By using simple tricks to make the subject line more interesting, readers are likelier to click on the email.

-What are the 10 Tips to Write an Email Subject Line?
+What 10 Tips to Write an Email Subject Line?

 1. Air of Mystery:

-Stirring curiosity with a subject line is very effective.
-The subject line could even be incomplete or a cliffhanger to create even more curiosity, making the reader want to know the rest of the story.
+Stirring curiosity with a subject line is HIGHLY effective.
+The subject line could be incomplete or a cliffhanger to create even more curiosity, making the reader want to know the rest of the story.

-A sense of urgency is a great way to get a person to click on the email.
-A person is more likely to click if there is a possibility that they could miss out on something special.
+Creating a sense of urgency is a great way to get clicks.
+A person is more likely to click if there is a possibility they could miss out on something special.

 3. Speak directly to the recipient:

-When you personalize anything, it is an amazing way to get someone’s attention.
-If a person’s name is in the subject line, and it doesn’t appear to be a “form email,” it is more likely they will click to read the email.
+Personalizing anything is an effective way to get a person’s attention.
+If a name is in the subject line, and it doesn’t appear to be a “form email,” they will likely click to read it.

 Offer a way to improve the recipient’s skills by giving them an “education” in a specific service or product.
-Any business would want to improve their skills in something that is important to them, and providing a way to hone their skill set could help them click on the email.
+Who wouldn’t want to improve their skills in something important to them?
+Providing a way to hone their skills could help them click on the email.

 5. Implying a good story:

-An implied story in a subject line that is relevant to their business can lead to a potential end user wanting to know more.
+An implied story in a subject line relevant to their interests can lead to a consumer wanting to know more.

 6. Fear of missing out:

-For some reason, numbers just seem to catch people’s attention better than words and letters.
-Numbers just seem to stand out and are often used in a list of rules or tips.
+For some reason, numbers seem to catch people’s attention more effectively than words and letters.
+Numbers stand out and are often used in a list of rules or tips.

 8. Ask a question:

-Ask a question in the subject line and answer the question in the email.
-If the question is asked in the subject line, the reader must open the email to receive the answer.
-Ensure the question is relevant to the company and a topic your customer would want to know more about.
+Ask a question in the subject line and answer it in the email.
+Ensure the question is relevant to the company or individual and a topic your customer would want to know more about.

 9. Strong verbs: